THE PLATFORM

 That’s called plagiarism, and it’s not good, nor is it legal.
 Always be ethical!

-Just like you wouldn't plagiarize when learning how to write a book, you shouldn't plagiarize when developing your online course.
+Just like you wouldn't plagiarize when learning how to write a book, you shouldn't plagiarize when learning how to create an online course.

 You can certainly use other sources and material to gather inspiration and research, but give credit where credit is due.

-I wish I didn’t have to say this, but there are so many digital entrepreneurs that enroll in a course, just to copy it and re-create the original creator’s work.
+I wish I didn’t have to say this, but there are so many digital entrepreneurs who enroll in a course just to copy it and re-create the original creator’s work.

-Now that you understand the fundamental elements you need to include in the creation of your online course, we can move on to the actual process.
+Now that you understand the fundamental elements you need to learn how to create an online course, we can move on to the actual process.

-You understand the fundamentals of online course success, so let’s get started on the process.
+You understand the fundamentals of online course success, so let’s get started on the process of how to make an online course.

 You should work through each of the steps involved in this process carefully, and don’t skip any of it if you truly want to set your course up for success.

-Also keep in mind that each step is a high-level overview of the process.
-To do this right, you’ll want to spend ample time working through each step, and learning more about online courses.
+Also, keep in mind that each step is a high-level overview of the process of how to create an online course.
+To do this right, you’ll want to spend ample time working through each step.

 Start with the big picture.
 What will your course be about?